TheKevJames/tools/docker-gcloud-pubsub-emulator/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This image also provides the ability to create topics and subscriptions in
 projects on startup.
-The prefered method of doing so is by creating a
+The preferred method of doing so is by creating a
 configuration json file, the location of which defaults to
 ``/etc/pubsubc/config.json``.
 The location of this file can be overwritten by
 setting the ``$PUBSUBC_CONFIG`` environment variable::